-- If a borrower is denied, he/she may qualify for an increase in other federal loan assistance.
+- If a borrower is denied, they may qualify for an increase in other federal loan assistance.

-- The interest rate is fixed at 6.84%; this is higher than other federal aid, but lower than the average private loan, which is between 9% and 12%.
+- For loans dispersed from July 1, 2021 to June 30, 2022 the interest rate on Parent Plus loans is fixed at 6.28%.
+This is higher than other federal aid, but lower than the average private loan, which can go up to over 11%.

 - There are more options for pausing your payments due to financial hardship when compared to private loans.